BIOGRAPHY: Page 5

 Although Reed Richards didn't find what he was looking for, his tests on Nate were productive for another person interested in Nate - the man he despised and feared most - Apocalypse.
 Having hacked the Fantastic Four's computer mainframe, Apocalypse deemed that Nate was the ideal mutant he needed for his plans.
 Just as he left the Fantastic Four, Nate was targeted as a victim of Pestilence, formerly known as Caliban.
 Injected with his poison, Nate lived through a brief illusion, where all his nightmares seemed to come through.
 Upon waking up, he realized that his worst nightmare was just beginning - he was the prisoner of his archenemy, Apocalypse.
 [X-Man #59-60]

-Apocalypse has set plans in motion to turn himself into a living god.
-For that he needed The Twelve, powerful mutants, whose energies would help him accomplish that goal and a vessel to contain these unlimited energies and his own essence - that role was assigned to Nate.
+Apocalypse had set plans in motion to turn himself into a living god.
+For that he needed The Twelve, powerful mutants whose energies would help him accomplish that goal, and a vessel to contain these unlimited energies and his own essence - that role was assigned to Nate.
 As Apocalypse prepared to take over Nate, Cyclops interjected by pushing Nate aside and sacrificing himself for the boy; a plan that didn’t quite have the desired result, Nate surmised.
 Cyclops had nowhere near Nate’s powers and, therefore, wasn’t an ideal vessel, but he was a Summers and therefore an adequate one.
 The newly merged being of Cyclops/Apocalypse left after several fruitless attempts to yet gain the energies of the Twelve and, with the exception of Jean Grey, the X-Men were convinced that Cyclops was dead.
 [Uncanny X-Men (1st series) #377-378, X-Men (2nd series) #97-98]

 Nate was unsure what to do in the wake of Scott’s sacrifice.
 He felt responsible but Jean tried to snap him out of his guilt complex.
 She told him to stop acting like a child and to make Scott’s sacrifice count - by finally earning the right to deserve being called “X-Man.”
 [Uncanny X-Men (1st series) #379]